tyleretters/lordsofthepit.com/_posts/2022-04-28-lordshaus2thereturnoftheking.md

 I was retelling my bad beats as Bobby the Brain announced Top 8 and, low and behold, I snuck in at 8th place due to incomprehensible breaker math.
 Ok then!
 Only snag: 1st place is the undefeated Carter whom I faced off against in the quarters.
 His deck was tuned to beat Lion/Dib.
 My deck was tuned to have 75 cards.
 My plan was to find Serra.

 We collected all eight players and began.
 The Top 8 had a diverse group of lists with several wild ones.
 A huge shout out is owed to the Peoples’ champ, David Velasco, who had a fantastic tournament playing the TwiddleBerserk list he’s iterated on for a long time.
-As a bonus, click here to view Lord Velasco's awesome gallery of Polaroid images from the weekend!
+As a bonus, click [here](https://photos.google.com/share/AF1QipMUDN_YTNDA-EXmofudtos-7hduW8D6ftDasc3ISI7m83aE-JLtaA0sJekynZ2tmQ?key=RFBjMXVGSUZCQXpCWWNmc2hPQUdvS1RHVVpnZW5n/)  to view Lord Velasco's  gallery of Instax images from the weekend.
 Of course, Shaman Ben’s completely insane, personally-altered Eureka build made the field.

 ![](/assets/images/lordshaus2/writeupimages/27.jpg)